Times Square (Hong Kong): Christmas and New Year celebrations

-Mirroring its namesake in New York City, the plaza in front of the building is one of two main gathering points, along with the harbour, for Western New Year celebrations in Hong Kong.
-In the hours leading up to 00:00 on Christmas Eve and New Year's Eve, the area is packed with revelers waiting for the midnight countdown, which is done by the "lowering" of lights on a wall.
-However, the celebration have been cancelled since 2014.
+Mirroring the ball drop event hosted by its namesake in New York City, the plaza in front of the building formerly hosted New Year's Eve festivities, in which an apple was "dropped" approaching midnight via 22 m of signage.
+The event was held from 1993 to 2014; in 2015, Times Square discontinued the event in favour of an afternoon concert series over the holiday season.

 Public open space controversy

 Under the terms of a Deeds of Dedication signed with the Government, 3010 m2 of the ground floor was set aside for public access, pedestrian passage and passive recreation.
 However, the company has the right to organise exhibitions there, and charge fees.
 The exact details of the concessions to the developers were not made public.

 Between July 2003 and March 2005, a corner of the piazza was leased to Starbucks Coffee.
 The company claimed it was an "unintentional oversight" that was quickly corrected after notification was received from the Buildings Department.

 In 2008, controversy was again sparked following complaints that private security guards attempted to stop people lingering in the public area, and building management apologised for their "over-zealous" guards.
 Since then, there has been a wider campaign in Hong Kong to re-examine provisions for public open space, and the government quid pro quo with property developers.